-The new WR450F comes equipped with a large-capacity radiator.
-Additionally, it has an electric fan to help with cooling when everything comes to halt on the road.
-Without this amenity, a rider must begin counting down subliminally as soon as the bike has to sit motionless while running.
-In hot, summer-like conditions, overheating can occur within the time it takes for a traffic signal to cycle to green.
-Liquid cooling eliminates this concern.
+Newer WR450F models come equipped with a large-capacity radiator.
+Additionally, they have an electric fan to help with cooling when everything comes to halt on the road.
+Without the luxury of a radiator, a rider must begin counting down as soon as the bike has to sit motionless while running.

 The gearbox and engine on the WR are tuned for fast-paced trail riding, rather than the sudden acceleration required of motocross bikes.
-This means the WR is a capable urban machine as well, even at freeway speeds.
-Riders accustomed to modern street bikes may find themselves toeing for a sixth gear at higher speeds, but the WR is more at home in that environment than the average dirt bike.
+This means the WR is highly capable even at freeway speeds.
+Riders accustomed to modern street bikes may find themselves toeing for a sixth gear at higher speeds, but the WR is more at home at high speeds than the average dirt bike could ever be.

 Kick Start Only

-Do you already have a dirt bike that you'd like to make street legal?
+Have a dirt bike you want to make street legal?

 That’s where Dirt Legal comes in.
 Making things street legal is what we do.
 Just call us at 800-994-7513 or email us at email@example.com.
 Or visit our Dirt Bike Conversions page by clicking the link.